 I am a massive Seagulls fan.
-I’m so proud of their premier league debut and it’s such an accomplishment and such an amazing thing for the town.
+I’m so proud of their Premier League debut, it’s such an accomplishment and such an amazing thing for the town.
 I was here for the parade, I came down from London.
-I am actually going to a football game this weekend and then I’m going back to London and then I’ll be down for the opening game against Manchester City, so yes I’m a big fan.
+I am actually going to a football game this weekend, and then I’m going back to London, and then I’ll be down for the opening game against Manchester City, so yes I’m a big fan.

 Where do you feel more at home, London or Brighton?

-I grew up in Brighton and it is my hometown I will always call it home, but I’m really enjoying my time in London right now and I can see my foreseeable future there.
+I grew up in Brighton, it is my hometown, and I will always call it home, but I’m really enjoying my time in London right now, and I can see my foreseeable future there.

 What did you get to do for Formula 1 in London recently?

 I helped run a tent for school kids.
-There was an activity where they could do the pit stop and they could drill out the tyres and put the tyres on against the clock, it was a really fun activity.
+There was an activity where they could do the pit stop, and they could drill out the tyres and put the tyres on against the clock, it was a really fun activity.
 They had a big pop up event with a big concert.
-They closed Trafalgar Square, it was really secretive so I wasn’t allowed to say anything.
-It was just a really fun event and I got to watch Kaiser Chiefs and Bastille live on stage which was cool.
+They closed Trafalgar Square, it was really secretive, so I wasn’t allowed to say anything.
+It was a really fun event, and I got to watch Kaiser Chiefs and Bastille live on stage which was cool.

 Do you have anything coming up which people can see you in?

-A little while ago I filmed a film called Trafficker by a director called Larry Smith.
-I was the joint lead and it was about two young brothers from Vietnam, the older brother basically gets into a lot of drug problems with his bosses and they blackmail the younger brother, played by me, to go to Singapore and shift heroin back and unfortunately the plane is searched so he doesn’t come off too well.
-I don’t know when the release date is but maybe we’ll see it soon but I don’t know.
+A little while ago I filmed Trafficker, a film by a director called Larry Smith.
+I was the joint lead and it was about two young brothers from Vietnam, the older brother gets into a lot of drug problems with his bosses, and they blackmail the younger brother, played by me, to go to Singapore and shift heroin back.
+Unfortunately, the plane is searched, so he doesn’t come off too well.
+I don’t know when the release date is, maybe we’ll see it soon, but I don’t know.

 Can you see your future career on stage or screen?

 Both are very different.
-The filming and the joy that I get from a live audience is like nothing else and it’s the adrenaline rush, especially when something could go wrong you have to look upon each other and talk with your eyes about what you’re going to do and carry on.
-Funnily enough I remember more experiences that went wrong than all the really good runs from my stage experiences sometimes because they’re the ones you really have to focus on.
-Film is such a wonderful medium and the process I just love and I find it so fascinating.
-I’m always interested about the technical side of it and the acting side of it.
-I prefer filming so that’s the route I’d like to go to but stage is such a wonderful medium, I would never say no.
+The filming and the joy that I get from a live audience is like nothing else, and it’s the adrenaline rush, especially when something could go wrong, and you have to look upon each other and talk with your eyes about what you’re going to do and carry on.
+Funnily enough, I remember more experiences that went wrong than all the really good runs from my stage experiences because they’re the ones you really have to focus on.
+Film is such a wonderful medium, I love the process of it, I find it so fascinating.
+I’m always interested in the technical side of it and the acting side of it.
+I prefer filming, so that’s the route I’d like to go down, but stage is such a wonderful medium, I would never say no.